FluidTokens/fn-bafin-cardano-sc/README.md

 Following CIP-113, the security tokens can move only inside the transfer_manager and the locked_transfer_manager SCs.

-To check if a issuer, an admin or a user is enabled and legit, there must be a utxo in the proper SC with the proper NFT and with the user stakeCredentials.
+To check if a issuer or an admin is enabled and legit, there must be a utxo in the proper SC with the proper NFT and with the user stakeCredentials.
+To check if a user is enabled and legit, there must be a utxo in the state_manager SC with a NFT and the user's stakeCredentials in the datum.
 To invalidate a issuer, an admin or a user, you just need to spend his utxo and remove his stakeCredentials.

 ## Authors